 The initial order was of drinks and I opted for Tikki Teaser (non-alcoholic).
 Before the drinks came in, we were served with Focaccia with Tomato and Focaccia with Fenu.
 The bread was warm and soft.

 While I was cleaning the focaccia off my plate, my drink arrived.
-My drink was called Tiki Teaser, a good refreshing drink with dinner.
+The drink called Tiki Teaser, is a pretty refreshing drink and paired well with the food we ordered.
 I loved the presentation of the drink; especially the purple flowers and the small cute clip.

-My friend ordered a whisky based drink while looked really amazing too.
-The highlight being that the Ice cube in the drink had The Artisan written on it; how cool it that!
+My friend ordered a whisky based drink which was quite presentable.
+The highlight being the Ice cube in the drink that had The Artisan written on it; how cool is that?